 The Duralamin skin panels were anodized, rather than painted, for corrosion protection.
 This saved weight, and resulted in the 247’s characteristic gray-green color.

 The airliner was powered by two air-cooled, supercharged, 1,343.804-cubic-inch-displacement (22.021 liters) Pratt & Whitney Wasp S1H1-G nine-cylinder radial engines with a compression ratio of 6.03:1.
-The S1H1-G had a Normal power rating of 550 horsepower at 2,200 r.p.m., to 8,000 feet (2,438 meters), and 600 horsepower at 2,250 r.p.m. for Takeoff.
-They drove three-bladed Hamilton Standard constant-speed propellers through a 3:2 gear reduction.
+The S1H1-G had a Normal Power rating of 550 horsepower at 2,200 r.p.m., to 8,000 feet (2,438 meters), and 600 horsepower at 2,250 r.p.m. for Takeoff.
+They drove three-bladed Hamilton Standard constant-speed propellers through a 3:2 gear reduction, when installed on the 247D.
 The Wasp S1H1-G was 3 feet, 11.80 inches (1.214 meters) long, 4 feet, 3.61 inches (1.311 meters) in diameter, and weighed 930 pounds (422 kilograms).

-The Boeing 247 had a maximum speed of 200 miles per hour (321.9 kilometers per hour) with a cruising speed of 188 miles per hour (302.6 kilometers per hour.
+The Boeing 247 had a maximum speed of 200 miles per hour (322 kilometers per hour) with a cruising speed of 188 miles per hour (303 kilometers per hour.
 It had a range of 745 miles (1,199 kilometers) and a service ceiling of 25,400 feet (7,742 meters).

 [Note: the windshield was canted forward to prevent instrument panel lighting from reflecting into the cockpit at night.
 Unfortunately, ground lighting was reflected instead.
 This was soon changed to a rearward slant and resulted in a slight increase in speed.]

-© 2017, Bryan R. Swopesby
+© 2019, Bryan R. Swopesby